-SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE FY2021 LABOUR PRACTICE (i) Achieve Zero incidents of unfair employment practices; number of incidents 0 (ii) Achieve Zero incidents of violation of labour laws; number of incidents 0 (iii) Achieve employee retention rate of 95%; percentage of retention 98.49% (iv) Committed compliance to local employment and/or sourcing. compliance Yes HUMAN RIGHTS (i) Committed to achieve Zero incidents of unfair harassment, bullying and/or unlawful discrimination practices including gender-based violence, sexual harassment, sexual abuse, corporal punishment, mental or physical coercion, bullying, public shaming, or verbal abuse of workers, etc; number of incidents 0
+SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE FY2022 LABOUR PRACTICE (i) Achieve Zero incidents of unfair employment practices; number of incidents 0 (ii) Achieve Zero incidents of violation of labour laws; number of incidents 0 (iii) Achieve employee retention rate of 95%; percentage of retention 97.8% (iv) Committed compliance to local employment and/or sourcing. compliance Yes (v) Committed to local employment and sourcing - The proportion of local employees in the total number of the company. percentage 65% HUMAN RIGHTS (i) Committed to achieve Zero incidents of unfair harassment, bullying and/or unlawful discrimination practices including gender-based violence, sexual harassment, sexual abuse, corporal punishment, mental or physical coercion, bullying, public shaming, or verbal abuse of workers, etc; number of incidents 0 (ii) Committed compliance to enforced Zero tolerance approach to any child labour and/or modern slavery and/or forced labour of any kind within Frontken operations; compliance Yes (iii) Committed compliance to meet and/or exceed the minimum wage/meet living wage in each country of operations. compliance Yes

-(ii) Committed compliance to enforced Zero tolerance approach to any child labour and/or modern slavery and/or forced labour of any kind within Frontken operations; compliance Yes (iii) Committed compliance to meet and/or exceed the minimum wage/meet living wage in each country of operations. compliance Yes INCLUSION AND DIVERSITY (i) Committed compliance to achieve a balance diverse and inclusive workplace; inclusive of race, nationality, gender, age, disabilities; compliance Yes (ii) The percentage of employees that are contractors or temporary staff; percentage 0% (iii) The percentage of Group's staff with a disability per 100 employees; percentage 0.57% (iv) The percentage of women in the Group's workforce; percentage 19.94% (v) Number of nationalities in the Group's workforce; number 8 (vi) Committed compliance to hire, develop, reward, promote and retain any employee purely based on their talents, commitment, potential and the results their achievement. compliance 100% EQUAL OPPORTUNITY (i) Committed to achieve Zero incidents of unfair discrimination or harassment practices; based on race, colour, age, gender, sexual orientation, gender identity, ethnicity or national origin, disability, pregnancy, religion, political affiliation, marital status in hiring and employment practices such as wages, promotions, rewards, and access to training. number of incidents 0 TALENT DEVELOPMENT (i) Achieve 100% coverage of annual staff appraisal practices to develop talent; percentage 100%
+(i) Committed compliance to achieve a balance diverse and inclusive workplace; inclusive of race, nationality, gender, age, disabilities; compliance Yes (ii) The percentage of employees that are contractors or temporary staff; percentage 0% (iii) The percentage of Group's staff with a disability per 100 employees; Percentage (per 100 Employees) 62% (iv) The percentage of women in the Group's workforce; percentage 17.39% (v) Number of nationalities in the Group's workforce; number 8 (vi) Committed compliance to hire, develop, reward, promote and retain any employee purely based on their talents, commitment, potential and the results their achievement. compliance 100% EQUAL OPPORTUNITY (i) Committed to achieve Zero incidents of unfair discrimination or harassment practices; based on race, colour, age, gender, sexual orientation, gender identity, ethnicity or national origin, disability, pregnancy, religion, political affiliation, marital status in hiring and employment practices such as wages, promotions, rewards, and access to training. number of incidents 0 TALENT DEVELOPMENT (i) Achieve 100% coverage of annual staff appraisal practices to develop talent; percentage 100% compliance 100%

-(ii) Committed compliance to employee development programs to enhance knowledge and skills for specific talent and succession planning. compliance Yes TRAINING AND DEVELOPMENT (i) Committed to increase the amount of training hours invested by 10% (baseline date from FY 2019); hour 15,053 (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; days 2,316 (iii) Achieve 95% all employees are trained and educated in their respective work scope. percentage 92.86% SOCIAL PARTICIPATION (i) Increase the number of social participation activities by 10%; number 7 (ii) Achieve 70% of all employees for social participation activities. percentage 59% SOCIAL IMPACT (i) Increase the amount of number of volunteerism hours invested by 10% (baseline date from FY 2019); hour 4,328 (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations; and/or for the community; MYR 38,500 (iii) Increase the total number of persons got the benefit through our supporting schools and non-profit organisations; and/or the community via social projects by 10%.
-(Baseline date from FY 2019). person 97 continue to focus and support our suppliers' compliance with local, national, and global guidance and requirements for COVID-19 management as part of our Supplier Code of Conduct.
+TRAINING AND DEVELOPMENT (i) Committed to increase the amount of training hours invested by 10% (Baseline date from FY 2019); hour 20,564 (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; days 2,679 (iii) Achieve average time spent on development training of each employee to enhance knowledge or individual skills.
+(Unit: hours per employee) hours per employee 23 (iv) Achieve average time spent on development training of each employee to enhance knowledge or individual skills.
+(Unit: days per employee) days per employee) 3 (v) Achieve 95% all employees are trained and educated in their respective work scope. percentage 92.03% SOCIAL PARTICIPATION (i) Increase the number of social participation activities by 10%; number 13 (ii) Achieve 70% of all employees for social participation activities. percentage 70% SOCIAL IMPACT (i) Increase the amount of number of volunteerism hours invested by 10% (Baseline date from FY 2019); hour 12,302 (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations; and/or for the community; MYR 109,019 (iii) Increase the total number of persons got the benefit through our supporting schools and non-profit organisations; and/or the community via social projects by 10%.
+(Baseline date from FY 2019). person 96

-1.3.1.6.
-RESPONSIBLE SUPPLY CHAIN
+1.3.1.6 RESPONSIBLE SUPPLY CHAIN